Skip to content

 UV-Vis spectrophotometry is the bench instrument every forensic chemistry analyst learns first and uses every day.
 A deuterium lamp covers 190 to 400 nm, a tungsten-halogen lamp covers 340 to 1100 nm, a monochromator picks one wavelength at a time (or a photodiode array reads the lot in under a second), and a 10 mm quartz cuvette holds the sample.
 The reading converts to a concentration through the Beer-Lambert law: A = εbc, where A is the dimensionless absorbance, ε is molar absorptivity in L mol⁻¹ cm⁻¹, b is path length in cm, and c is concentration in mol/L. Most instruments hold the linear range between A = 0.1 and A = 1.0, which is why analysts dilute samples that read too high rather than trusting an absorbance of 1.8.

 The instrument is fast, cheap and reliable.
 It is also famously unspecific.
 Most drugs absorb somewhere between 200 and 300 nm, and serum proteins, bilirubin, urochrome and haem absorb in the same window.
 A 245 nm peak in a serum extract is consistent with paracetamol, but it is also consistent with several other compounds and a few common matrix contaminants.
 That single limitation is why UV-Vis sits in the presumptive plus quantitation tier of every Indian forensic SOP, and never as the standalone confirmatory technique under Bharatiya Sakshya Adhiniyam 2023 Section 63.
-This page walks the law, the hardware, the chromophore-to-wavelength map and the rules that decide what an Indian SFSL can and cannot certify on a UV-Vis number alone.
+The sections below cover the Beer-Lambert law and its limits, instrument architecture, the chromophore-to-wavelength map for common forensic analytes, and the evidentiary rules that govern what a UV-Vis result can and cannot establish in a court certificate.

 Key terms